praisethemoon/cgraph/README.md

 - Lua graph construction
 - Derivative calculations
 - GPU BLAS Implentations (cuBLAS probably)
-- Analyze graph to optimize calculations i.e `A^T.B` is three operations that can be reduced to one in BLAS.
+- Analyze graph to optimize calculations i.e `A^T.xB` is three operations that can be reduced to one in BLAS.
 - Graph plotting and visualization

 ## Dependencies included within the source code: